agriculturegovau/agds-next/.changeset/wet-windows-shout.md

 '@ag.ds-next/docs': minor
 ---

 button: Add `focusRingFor` prop to allow programmatic focus, e.g. via a link, to render the focus ring.

-button-link: Add `focusRingFor` prop to allow programmatic focus, e.g. via a link, to render the focus ring.
+This is available for `Button` and `ButtonLink`.